Recipe for German Chocolate Cake Using Freshly Milled Flour

 Pour the batter evenly into the two cake pans.

-Then bake the cakes at 350℉ for 30 minutes or until a toothpick comes out clean.
+Then bake the cakes at 350℉ for 30 minutes or until a toothpick inserted in the center comes out clean.
 Let the cakes cool down while you start making the delicious icing.

 First, get out all your ingredients to make the delicious topping for your German chocolate cake.